samettok0/face_recognition_project/README.md

 - Video replays
 - Some types of masks

-For maximum security, enable both anti-spoofing and use the CNN model.
+For maximum security, enable both anti-spoofing and use the CNN model with stricter temporal voting parameters.

 ## Contributing